 - It helps you achieve your goals and not get caught up in the routine work.

-- Also, our relationship with week is mostly working from Monday to Friday for work or office and weekends are reserved for fun and living personal life.
-This is why you feel the Monday Blues, but by planning the week in advance, you will be able to make time for personal life too and not just live the life on weekends.
+- Also, our relationship with the week is mostly working from Monday to Friday for work or office and weekends are reserved for fun and living personal life.
+This is why you feel the Monday Blues, but by planning the week in advance, you will be able to make time for your personal life too, and not just live life on weekends.